Getting used to hearing aids

 Get further hearing support

-Simply acknowledging that you have hearing loss and need hearing aids is often a daunting step.
-Once you've got your hearing aids, you may feel like you'd like a bit of extra support, or just to meet others who also have hearing loss.
+Simply acknowledging you have hearing loss and need hearing aids is often a daunting step.
+Once you've got your hearing aids, you may feel like you would like a bit of extra support, or just to meet others who also have hearing loss.

 Ask your audiologist about local support groups and tinnitus clinics.
 For example, there may be a local hard-of-hearing or deaf group you can join.
 Sharing experiences and suggestions can be helpful.

-Think about lip-reading classes, too: you'll be able to learn tips for lip-reading and to practise with people with hearing loss, and also give and receive support with others in your situation.
+Think about lip-reading classes, too.
+You'll be able to learn tips for lip-reading, practise with people with hearing loss, and also give and receive support with others in your situation.

 Talk to your friends and family about your hearing loss, and remind them to make an effort to talk clearly to you.
-Action on Hearing Loss has a communication tips card available from its freephone helpline: 0808 808 0123.
+The RNID has a communication tips card available from its freephone information line: 0808 808 0123.